quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 server MAY add reserved versions (as defined in the Versions section of
 {{QUIC}}) in Supported Version fields.

+A client MUST ignore a Version Negotiation packet if it contains the original version attempted by the client.
+The client also ignores a Version Negotiation that contains incorrect connection ID fields.

 Upon receiving the VN packet, the client will search for a version it supports in the list provided by the server.
 If it doesn't find one, it aborts the connection attempt.
 Otherwise, it selects a mutually supported version and